How Bermuda Run Came To Be

 The Davie County Schools…

 In February of 2017, the Town of Bermuda Run embarked on the process of updating its five-year-old Comprehensive Plan.
 The update was initiated to take inventory of accomplishments, evaluate changes, and take advantage of new opportunities.
+In 2023, the Comprehensive Plan was updated again.

 To see the entire plan, click here.